SGM GOAL / Materials Science and Engineering

 Learning and Assessment Situations (LAS):

-- SAé 2-1: Study of the influence of manufacturing parameters on the properties of a material
+- SAé 2-1: Study of the influence of processing parameters on material properties

-- SAé 2-2: Design, production, and validation of a simple product
+- Course 2-2: Design, Development, and Validation of a Simple Product

-- SAé 2-3: Impact of a forming process on the final product
+- SAé 2-3: Effect of a forming process on the final product

 - Portfolio